NervanaSystems/aeon/doc/source/etl_video.rst

          -segment_list_entry_prefix `dirname $VIDPATH`/ \
          -y ${VIDPATH%.avi}_%02d.avi

 Breaking this command down:

   - ``-an`` disables the audio stream
   - ``-vf scale=171:128`` scales the video frames to 171 by 128 pixels
   - ``-framerate 25`` sets the output framerate to 25 frames per second
   - ``c:v mjpeg`` sets the output video codec to MJPEG
   - ``-q:v 3`` sets the output codec compression quality
   - ``-f segment ...`` splits video into equal length segments.
 See the `ffmpeg documentation
     <https://www.ffmpeg.org/ffmpeg-formats.html#segment_002c-stream_005fsegment_002c-ssegment>`_ for details
-  - ``-y`` overwritet output file without prompting
+  - ``-y`` overwrite output file without prompting

 Splitting the videos into equal length segments as we did here is not necessary in general for the aeon ``DataLoader``, but is helpful for training this particular model in neon.

 Once preprocessing is complete, a sample manifest CSV file must be created with the absolute paths of the videos and the classification labels.
 For example::

   /video_dir/video1_location.avi,/labels/target_1.txt